uladzislau-varabei/progressively_growing_gan/README.md

 ## System requirements

 - Code was tested on Linux and Windows.
-Though when running on Windows you can face additional warning messages from Tensorflow, also, it takes more time to start training (usually up to several additional minutes for each stage), however, it doesn't effect training process
+Though when running on Windows you can face additional warning messages from Tensorflow, also, it takes more time to start training (usually up to several additional minutes for each stage), however, it doesn't affect training process
 - Requirements can be installed from `conda_environment.yml`(`conda env create -f conda_environment.yml`)

 ## Further improvements
-- Mixed precision training (for now it is possible to train models in `float16`, but since loss is not scaled, training usually fails at the very beginning)
 - Saving/restoring optimizers states
-- Stage specific learning rates
+- Multi GPU support